Ayan-Banerjee-918/DoomRayCaster/README.md

 ## :grey_question: What is this project about?
-This is a basic attempt to recreate the classic Doom levels using Raycasting in OpenGL
+This is a basic attempt to recreate the classic Wolfenstein levels using Raycasting in OpenGL

 ## :electron: Project Features